 Unfortunately, these quickly fell into the same mistakes as their predecessors in not following closely the pattern in the New Testament and resulted in thousands of Protestant/Evangelical and Sectarian groups that we have today.
 All claim Christ, but none pursue their faith using the exclusive pattern contained in the New Testament.
-Each have added, changed, deleted from the pattern to form their own brand of Christianity.
-Even today they continue to add new groups who have improvised their own style of Christianity to suit their times and their purposes.
+Each have added, changed or deleted from the pattern to form their own brand of Christianity.
+Even today they continue to add new groups who have improvised their own style of Christianity to suit their times and purposes.

-In the 1700s scholars and preachers from various Protestant groups began to preach and teach that the true source, and the only source for Christian life and practice was the Bible.
-These men left their denominational backgrounds and they began to teach that all should return to the Bible and only the Bible as the pattern for Christianity.
+In the 1700s scholars and preachers from various Protestant groups began to preach and teach that the true and only source for Christian life and practice was the Bible.
+These men left their denominational backgrounds and began to teach that all should return to the Bible and only the Bible as the pattern for Christianity.
 They attempted to restore New Testament Christianity as it was patterned in the New Testament.
 They were thrown out of their churches and disowned by their denominations but, first in Europe, and then to a great degree in the United States, the Restoration Movement, as it was called, began to catch fire.

 Men like Barton W. Stone, Alexander Campbell, Thomas Campbell, Walter Scott, and others, began a religious revolution that swept the nation for almost 200 years.
 Eventually those who believed and practiced their faith using only the Bible came to be known as the Churches of Christ (as the Bible referred to the church in Romans 16:16).

 There are now tens of thousands of congregations known as Churches of Christ throughout the world and except for language and cultural differences, they are all the same.
-This is because each congregation follows only the pattern in the Bible for Christian life and the organization and function of the church.
+This is because each congregation follows only the pattern in the Bible for Christian life, and the organization and function of the church.